 Dental health is as important for kids as it is for adults.
 Yet, there are different challenges when it comes to keeping young smiles healthy.
 From fussy brushers and dental office jitters to battling with braces, there’s plenty to contend with.
 As a parent, your challenge is being proactive from the start when it comes to protecting your child’s teeth and gums.
 Here are a few strategies to ensure your child’s pearly whites stay healthy and bright.

 Cavities top the list of childhood dental problems.
 About one in five children, ages five to 11 years, have at least one untreated decayed tooth.
 Yet, they almost always are preventable.
-Along with diligent brushing with a fluoride toothpaste and flossing, dental visits are vital to preventing cavities.
-And, regular checkups and cleanings should begin sooner than later.
+Along with diligent brushing with a fluoride toothpaste and flossing, dental visits for are vital to preventing cavities.
+Just go right now and check out an Oxford Dental care practice.
+Because regular checkups and cleanings should begin sooner than later.
 In fact, the Dentures in Newington CT recommends children begin seeing a dentist by their first birthday.
 By the time your child is three or four, cavities and decay can already be present.

 Professional cleanings can go a long way towards preventing dental problems.
 However, that’s not the only benefit to them.
 The earlier your child goes to the dentist, the more likely that they will be at ease with dental visits.
 In contrast, treatment for cavities or early stages of gum disease can often be scary – even requiring sedation, injections and sometimes even surgery.